vikasreddy636/markerlessBoMI_FaMa/README.md

 Step 7 --> Download the repository from the current github page and open it as a project in Visual Studio Code

-step 8 --> Set the correct python interpreter in Visual Studio Code (the one of the virtual environment created - BoMI\Bin\python)
+step 8 --> Set the correct python interpreter in Visual Studio Code from the bottom left corner (the one of the virtual environment created - BoMI\Scripts\python)

 step 9 --> eventually [not always] there is the possibility that it is necessary to do the steps described here https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads